 ORGANIC & BIODYNAMIC.
 Vegan-friendly

-“Vairon” is Dirler-Cadé’s first orange wine, where only 1200 bottles have been produced.
-“Vairon” means a two-colored eye – the label symbolizes how the green grapes give the orange color in the wine – with a twinkle in the eye from the producer.
+“Vairon” is Dirler-Cadé’s first orange wine, where a few thousand bottles have been produced.
+Vairon means a two-colored eye – the label symbolizes how the green grapes give the orange color in the wine.

 Vairon is aromatic with a very fresh nose.
 Muscat characterizes the nose, while Gewurztraminer is the backbone of the taste.
 Spices and tannins.
 The wine has no added sulphur.
 6 days macération with Muscat, and 15 days macération with Gewurztraminer in steel tanks.

 Jean Dirler founded “Dirler Wines” in 1871, where today it is now the 5th generation that produces the wines.
-Back in 1998, Jean (5th generation) married Ludivine Cadé, whose parents are winemakers in Guebwiller.
+Back in 1998, Jean (5th generation) married Ludivine Cadé.
 Biodynamically certified since 1998.
-From the year 2000, the domain is called “Dirler-Cadé” on 18 hectares (43.2 acres), where 42% is classified as Saering, Spiegel, Kessler or Kitterlé Grand Cru.
+From the year 2000, the domain is called “Dirler-Cadé” on 18 hectares, where 42% are classified as Saering, Spiegel, Kessler, or Kitterlé Grand Cru.